katcipis/sophia/notes/quic.md

-As the time I'm writing this I still don't know much details on how this work, I just know that QUIC connections are decoupled from IP addresses in the sense that the identity of a connection is not tied to IP's.
+As the time I'm writing this I still don't know much details on how this work, I just know that QUIC connections are decoupled from IP addresses in the sense that the identity of a connection is not tied to IP's, instead of the traditional quadruple **<ipx>:<portx>:<ipy>:<porty>**.

-I would guess it is related to TLS and that the enforcement of it on the protocol guarantees a way to know that after you start a connection any communication that happens on it is still being done with the same endpoint, even if its IP address change.
+I would guess it is related to TLS and that the enforcement of it on the protocol guarantees a way to know that after you start a connection any communication that happens on it is still being done between the same endpoints, even if its IP address change.
 So you can decouple from IP as a mean of identification but without giving up security.
+I'm not very good with security stuff but AFAIK it is possible to impersonate an IP depending on how a network is designed, so I'm not sure if using IPs as identity is a good idea anyway.

-The main property that came to my mind with this is that connections will be much more stable in mobile networks, where you can change the network you are multiple times while moving (like in a car) and the connections you made just keep working.
-With TCP in a scenario like that you always end up disconnecting and having to reconnect again, which makes building synchronous request/response models on top of it annoying, specially if the operation is not cheap/fast.
+The main property that came to my mind with this is that connections will be much more stable in mobile networks, where you can change the network you are multiple times while moving (like in a car) and the connections you made just keep working, this seems to provide a simpler connection abstraction to users, since you don't need to handle unnecessary disconnections.

+With TCP in a scenario like that you always end up disconnecting and having to reconnect again, which makes building synchronous request/response protocols on top of it annoying, specially if the operation is not cheap/fast.
+You end up with something stateful using polling or some alternative that will require some state being stored somewhere anyway, which sums up to a more complex design (when compared to stateless request/response).

-Building request/response on top of QUIC seems to make it easier to have simple request/response APIs even when the requests may take some time to finish, both because you have less disconnect issues and also because maintaining multiple connections open doesn't hit hard limits like amount of file descriptors (although you may still run out of memory).
+QUIC seems to make it easier to have simple request/response protocols even when the requests may take some time to finish, both because you have less disconnect issues and also because maintaining multiple connections open doesn't hit hard limits like amount of file descriptors (although you may still run out of memory).